sjbylo/aba/README.md

 ```
 cd sno
+scripts/cluster-config.sh        # example execution to show the cluster configuration extracted from the Agend-based config files.
 ```

 As an example, edit agent-config.yaml to include the following to direct agent-based installer to install RHCOS onto the 2nd disk: